Do Salt-Free Water Softeners really work?

 - Minimize concerns you may have about the sodium levels in your water

 Electromagnetic and catalytic water softeners are two common types of salt-free systems, with catalytic being the more recent design.
 However, neither one actually removes hard-water minerals from your water.
 The catalytic type, in theory, uses a process known as epitaxial crystallization to change calcium from a form that deposits scale (calcite) to a form that does not (aragonite).
-With electronic or magnetic systems, water’s calcium and magnesium ions are purportedly altered by passing through a magnetic field.
+With electronic or magnetic systems, passing through a magnetic field purportedly alters water’s calcium and magnesium ions.
 Manufacturers of these types of water treatment systems offer anecdotal evidence of their effectiveness; however, traditional water tests cannot support their claims.

 Stephen Lower, Ph.D., a retired professor of physical chemistry from Canada’s Simon Fraser University, notes that neither magnetic nor catalytic salt-free systems have been proven to work scientifically.

 “There is a fairly extensive scientific literature on [epitaxial crystallization], mostly relating to self-assembling structures that have nothing to do with water treatment.
 With regard to water treatment, theory and practice seem to widely depart; I am not aware of any reports in the reputable literature that this scheme has been shown to be effective in preventing scale formation.”

 Lower further explains that catalytic systems only work when water is supersaturated in calcium or magnesium, reducing the mineral content to simply the saturation level.
 They cannot prevent scale deposits on surfaces at higher temperatures or eliminate scum and evaporation rings.